meltyourface/blank/posts/Diabolism/Grimoire-of-Elemental-Infernal-Hierarchies/index.md

 Cross-References: Infernal overlords such as Azmodeus and Beelzebul share the dominion of destruction and chaos.
 Text in the grimoire is color-coordinated and interwoven with lines connecting overlapping elemental dominions, highlighting intricate connections and relationships for easy navigation.

-Summoning and Control: Each demonic entity is accompanied by details specific to summoning and controlling that demon.
+**Summoning and Control**: Each demonic entity is accompanied by details specific to summoning and controlling that demon.
 These summoning rites further intertwine with their respective elemental dominion, using items of symbolic significance.

 1. Red - Fire Demons: Requires a blazing pentagram and charred remains of the summoner's birthplace.
 2. Blue - Water Demons:  Conduct rites on a secluded shoreline engulfed by a lunar or solar eclipse.